dasch-swiss/dsp-api/docs/rst/knora-api-server/development/testing-with-fuseki.rst

 Important
 ---------

-TODO: Update this section.

-For now, the reloading of the test data should be always done at the beginning of the test, because when using Fuseki in combination with ``reload-on-start``, the data is not loaded in time (when the actor starts), so that the tests already run without all the data inside the triple store.
-This will be fixed in the future.
+The reloading of the test data should be always done at the beginning of the test, because when using Fuseki in combination with ``reload-on-start``, the data is not loaded in time (when the actor starts), so that the tests already run without all the data inside the triple store.